unep-grid/mapx-documentation/docs/user-interface/map-composer.rst

 General description
 -------------------

-The **Map Composer** is an interactive workspace allowing to define the dimensions and spatial extent of the data frame as well as the layout of other cartographic elements (title, legend(s), abstract(s)).
+The **Map composer** is an interactive workspace allowing to define the dimensions and spatial extent of the data frame as well as the layout of other cartographic elements (title, legend(s), abstract(s)).
 Menu bars are present on each side of the window and allow to manage the